EMDR

 Many experiences in life leave lasting impressions on the nervous system.

 Sometimes memories from the past remain unprocessed, continuing to influence how we feel, respond, and relate to others long after the event has passed.
-You may notice patterns such as anxiety, emotional overwhelm, difficulty trusting, or reactions that feel stronger than the present moment calls for.

 What Is EMDR?